 How long will the schools be closed?

 All K-12 schools in New York State are to remain closed and continue providing distance learning for the remainder of the academic year.
 This was announced by Governor Cuomo on May 1.
-Families will be updated when we receive further information about the governor’s most recent Executive Order.
+On May 28, Superintendent Suttmeier announced the official last day of school and online instruction will be Wednesday, June 17, 2020.

 What is the plan for graduation?